In this Article

 - Dosing considerations for Blue-green Algae.

-Contaminated blue-green algae products that are contaminated are LIKELY UNSAFE, especially for children.
+But blue-green algae products that are contaminated are LIKELY UNSAFE, especially for children.
 Children are more sensitive to contaminated blue-green algae products than adults.

 Contaminated blue-green algae can cause liver damage, stomach pain, nausea, vomiting, weakness, thirst, rapid heartbeat, shock, and death.
 Don't use any blue-green algae product that hasn't been tested and found free of mycrocystins and other contamination.

 Report Problems to the Food and Drug Administration